dumpsterRat92/bug-free-potato/README.md

-# bug-free-potato
+# SVG Logo Maker

-SVG Logo Maker
+## Overview
-poo
+SVG Logo Maker is a simple command-line tool that allows users to create SVG logos with custom text and colors.